algorithmiaio/dev-center/_pages/event-flows/amazon-sqs.md

 This guide will walk you through setting up Algorithmia Event Flows using an [Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/) message broker.
 Once configured, you can create event-driven workflows in which your algorithms subscribe to an SQS queue and are automatically invoked with the contents of messages published to the queue.

-To begin, let's first take a look at how Algorithmia and SQS interact.
+## Event Flow configuration overview

+The process of configuring Event Flows with an SB message broker involves multiple steps, some of which are to be completed on the AWS side and some of which are to be completed on the Algorithmia side.
+At a high level, the configuration steps are:

+1. Gather required information from Algorithmia and define required parameters.
+2. In the AWS Management Console, create a stack of resources (including an SQS queue) using a CloudFormation template or manually as the situation dictates.
+3. On Algorithmia create an algorithm and connect it to the SQS queue to subscribe to messages published there.
+4. Test the connection by sending messages to the SQS queue to be consumed by the subscriber algorithm.

 ## How messages are read from SQS

-The following diagram displays the interaction between SQS and Algorithmia.
+To begin, let's first expore the following diagram, which displays thef interaction between SQS and Algorithmia.
 When a message is published to SQS, it's sent to Algorithmia as an API call, and if Algorithmia's API server returns `200 OK`, the message is queued for processing.
 If the API server returns `429 Too Many Requests`, the message is requeued in SQS with a 5-minute delay.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/workflow.png" alt="SQS and Algorithmia Workflow Diagram">